delta6626/365-days-of-code/README.md

 - Day 270 ✅: Continued UI enhancements and started reworking the profile picture selector by moving to initial based avatars
 - Day 271 ✅: Built the profile picture upload UI with file input handling, size and media type validation, and a service to upload images to Firebase Storage
 - Day 272 ✅: Completed the profile picture upload feature with size limits, single image enforcement, automatic cleanup in Firebase Storage, and related UI enhancements
+- Day 273 ✅: Fixed a backend function bug, added UI enhancements, introduced generic error modals, and implemented a default email opt in with settings control

 ## 📌 Notes